 Ben is accidentally discovered by the big leagues when the Pink Sox (heh heh) make an unscheduled stop in tiny Brownville and decide to play in the bush league for kicks.
 Ben’s curveball flummoxes even their best batter.
 The team leaves but soon after a telegram arrives offering Ben a lucrative contract in the city.
 Ben leaves behind Mazie, joins the Pink Sox and soon has his head turned with the big city ways.
 In fact, Ben no longer bothers to practice his famous curveball, relying on the infamous spitball instead.
 (The pitch was banned in 1920.)
 Will Ben see the light before it is too late or will he lose it all?

-The Busher was a very typical Charles Ray vehicle.
+The Busher was a very typical Charles Ray vehicle (though it should be noted that his career was more varied than that).
 Bumpkin makes good but becomes a creep in the process.
 The story is familiar, it has been told hundreds of times.
 I am sorry to report that The Busher does not tell it very well.

 You see, we are shown the results of Ben’s behavior but not the steps leading up to it.
 Ben arrives in the city, acts like a rube, the scene changes and BOOM!
 Ben is a snobby jerk with a new girlfriend.
 Later, Ben is cut from the team, he walks off the field, the scene changes and BOOM!
 Ben is a hobo who has to come home by freight car.
 Once he returns to his old bush league pitching job, BOOM!
 Ben is back to his old, cheery self.
 Where did all this come from?
 Why did his skills deteriorate so much in the Pink Sox?
 How did he become a tramp?
 How did he become nice again?
 Sorry, no explanation is forthcoming.